Conservative justices question student loan forgiveness plan

-WASHINGTON (AP) — Conservative justices holding the Supreme Court's majority pressed skeptical questions Tuesday about President Joe Biden's plan to wipe away or reduce student loans held by millions of Americans.
+WASHINGTON (AP) — Conservative justices holding the Supreme Court's majority are skeptically questioning President Joe Biden's plan to wipe away or reduce student loans held by millions of Americans.

+In arguments on Tuesday stretching well beyond the allotted two hours, Chief Justice John Roberts led his conservative colleagues in questioning the administration's authority to broadly cancel federal student loans because of the COVID-19 emergency.

-The high court, with its 6-3 conservative majority, heard arguments on two challenges to the plan, which has so far been blocked by Republican-appointed judges on lower courts.
+The plan has so far been blocked by Republican-appointed judges on lower courts.

+It was not clear that any of the six justices appointed by Republican presidents would approve of the debt relief program, although Justices Brett Kavanaugh and Amy Coney Barrett appeared most open to the administration's arguments.

+Biden's best hope for being allowed to move forward with his plan appeared to be the possibility that the court would find that Republican-led states and individuals challenging the plan lacked the legal right to sue.

+That would allow the court to dismiss the lawsuits at a threshold stage, without ruling on the overall thrust of the loan forgiveness program that appeared to trouble the justices on the court's right side.

-Arguments were scheduled to last two hours but were likely to go much longer.
-The public could listen in on the AP youtube channel or on the court's website.
+The public could listen to the arguments on the AP youtube channel or on the court's website.

-Several conservative justices spent time grilling the Biden administration's top Supreme Court lawyer, Elizabeth Prelogar, and suggested that the administration had exceeded its authority with the program.
+Roberts was among the justices who grilled the Biden administration's top Supreme Court lawyer, Elizabeth Prelogar, and suggested that the administration had exceeded its authority with the program.

-Chief Justice John Roberts pointed to the wide impact and expense of the program, which is estimated to cost $400 billion over 30 years.
+Roberts pointed to the wide impact and expense of the program, three times saying it would cost “a half-trillion dollars.”
+The program is estimated to cost $400 billion over 30 years.

 “If you're talking about this in the abstract, I think most casual observers would say if you're going to give up that much ... money.
 If you're going to affect the obligations of that many Americans on a subject that's of great controversy, they would think that's something for Congress to act on,” Roberts said.